How to Earn Money as a Singer (Get Paid to Sing!)

 There is a one off membership fee of £100 for writers and £400 for publishers and there are a number of conditions you will need to meet before you can join.

-#3 Earn some cash through synchronisation (‘Sync’)
+#3 Earn money by singing through synchronisation (‘Sync’)

 ‘Sync’ is the industry term for getting your music utilised by other media formats, such as adverts and television shows (for which you receive royalties via PRS).